rashevskyv/4IFIR/README_ENG.md

       * **CPU Volt** - CPU voltage
       * **GPU Volt** - GPU voltage
       * **DRAM Volt** - memory voltage

+#### 4IFIR Wizard Configurator

+**4IFIR Wizard** is a package that allows you to fine-tune parameters for your console.
+If 4IFIR is unstable or if you want to increase the performance of the console, 4IFIR Wizard is your indispensable assistant.

+To get to the 4IFIR Wizard, open the Tesla menu with the combination **(L)+(R)+(▲)**, then press **(▶)** to get to the Packages menu and select 4IFIR Wizard.

+The following menus are available inside:
+* **Configure** - main configuration menu.
+* **Backup** - menu for creating and managing backups.
+* **About** - menu containing information about the package and the current configuration.

+In any menu in which **🅨 Help** is displayed at the bottom of the screen, help is available - a short description of the purpose of this menu.

+Within the Configure menu there are three main sections:
+* **CPU** - processor settings:
+    * **Priority Mode** - setting performance priority.
+You can choose from a GPU mode that prioritizes performance in games, and a CPU mode that prioritizes performance in synthetic tests.
+    * **CPU Voltage Limit** - setting the maximum allowable CPU voltage.
+The higher the power, the higher the maximum available processor frequency, but the higher the consumption.
+It is recommended to increase it if there is a lack of maximum frequency for processor-intensive games.
+* **GPU** - video core settings:
+    * **GPU Undervolt Mode** - the setting that allows you to set global power parameters for the video core.
+There are three modes:
+       * Overvolt - increased video core power consumption.
+Allows you to achieve stability at higher GPU/RAM frequencies, but reduces battery life.
+       * Base - standard 4IFIR mode.
+       * Undervolt - economical power consumption mode for the video core.
+Increases battery life, but may be unstable on some consoles.
+    * **Advanced settings** - section that presents all GPU frequencies available in 4IFIR Overlay.
+When choosing a frequency, you will be given a selection of voltages for this frequency.
+This setting allows you to fine-tune power consumption at specific frequencies, giving you the opportunity to reduce consumption at lower frequencies or increase voltage if your console lacks the standard 4IFIR power settings.
+    **IMPORTANT:** when setting a fixed voltage for a frequency, GPU Undervolt Mode will not be applicable to this frequency.
+    Within each frequency there is a Base menu item (in case of exceptions, the standard setting is marked with the Base tag), allowing you to reset the settings to default values.
+At the bottom of the list there is also an **Reset all to [...]** menu item, which allows you to reset all frequencies.
+* **RAM** - memory settings:
+    * **RAM MHz** - setting the maximum memory frequency.
+When changing this parameter, the frequency set by the 4IFIR Maximized will be replaced with the selected one.
+The higher the frequency, the higher the performance, however, higher frequencies can lead to artifacts and crashes if the related parameters are incorrectly configured.
+    * **RAM Vddq** - primary memory voltage.
+Higher values can improve stability at high frequencies while having minimal impact on power consumption.
+    * **RAM Vdd2** - secondary memory voltage.
+Higher values can also improve stability at high frequencies while having minimal impact on power consumption.
+    * **EMC DVB Table** - memory controller power table.
+Unlike the voltage of the memory itself, it has a significant impact on power consumption, guaranteeing increased stability at high memory frequencies.
+The higher the value, the higher the consumption.
+It is recommended to increase it last, after first trying to solve the problem by adjusting other parameters.
+    * **Core Timings [1-6]** - timing settings.
+Each Core Timings item is responsible for its own set of timings, allowing for individual adjustment.
+The higher the value, the better the performance, however, too high values can lead to crashes depending on the memory model.
+For fine tuning, lower all values to 1, then increase each parameter by one (followed by a reboot), checking stability.
+In case of crashes or artifacts, lower this value by 1 and move to the next Core Timings item.
+    Sometimes you may see timings notation like this: 365532 or 3-6-5-5-3-2.
+Each number corresponds to a Core Timings setting.
+For example, for the case above: Core Timings 1 is set to 3, Core Timings 2 is set to 6 and so on.

+**IMPORTANT:** To apply the changes, select **Complete [Reboot]** from the Configure menu or manually reboot your console.

+The 4IFIR Wizard provides a mechanism for creating backups of your configurations.
+In order to manage backups, select Backup in the main menu.
+There are two options available inside:
+* **Create backup** - allows you to create a new backup from the current configuration.
+Backups are located at */atmosphere/kips/.bak*.
+New backups are generated with a number in the name for ease of use and do not replace existing ones.
+* **Manage backups** - menu for managing backups.
+When you enter it, a list of your backups will be displayed.
+When selecting a backup, you will see its configuration and can apply or delete it.
+   **IMPORTANT:** after applying the backup, select **Complete [Reboot]** in the Configure menu or manually reboot the console to apply the changes.

 #### STAGE (Self-Torture by Aggressive Generation of Explosions)